-In Windows 10, it's possible to share folders in a public way, but also in a secure way (by hiding and/or protecting them with a username and password).
+On Windows 10 and Windows 11, it's possible to share folders in a public way, but also in a secure way (by hiding and/or protecting them with a username and password).

-Before you can share folders on Windows 10, you must first create a workgroup and move your PCs into it.
+Before you can share folders on Windows 10 or Windows 11, you must first create a workgroup and move your PCs into it.

 To do this, open the Windows file explorer and right-click "Properties" on "This PC".

-The "basic information avout your computer" window is displayed.
+On Windows 10, the "View basic information about your computer" window is displayed.

 Click on the "Change settings" link.